-The train curved away from the Mississippi River Bridge.
+Curving away from the Mississippi River bridge.

-After the train is wyed these tracks will take us into the storage area.
+After the train is wyed, these tracks will take us into the storage area.

-The storage track is to the left.
+The storage track was to the left.

-The train now heads to the wye.
+The train now headed to the wye.

 These are the tracks that brought us to West Quincy and would bring us back after we turned the train.

-Good bye West Quincy for a few minutes.
+Goodbye West Quincy for a few minutes.

 The northeast leg of the wye came into view.

-Our Conductor then threw the switch and in a few moments the wying would continue.
+Our conductor then threw the switch and in a few moments the wying would continue.